sams96/sams96.github.io/_drafts/minor-planets.md

 asteroid.
-An object is classified as potentially hazardous if it has a minimum orbit intersection distance (MOID), the shortest distance between points on two orbits, with Earth’s orbit of 0.05au or less and an absolute magnitude of 22 or less (Gehrels et al., 1994).
+An object is classified as potentially hazardous if it has a minimum orbit intersection distance (MOID), the shortest distance between points on two orbits, with Earth's orbit of 0.05au or less and an absolute magnitude of 22 or less (Gehrels et al., 1994).
 For asteroids the absolute magnitude uses a reference distance of 1au instead of the more common 10pc used for